joshxinjie/fsnd_capstone/README.md

 5. Virtual Environment (If necessary)

-Create and activate the virtual environment if this step has not been performed.
+Create and activate the virtual environment locally if this step has not been performed.

 ```
 python3 -m virtualenv fsndcapstone